MorrisJobke/morrisjobke.github.io/_posts/2013-06-20-GSoC-First-report.markdown

 It's time for the first report about my progress.
 More than 3 weeks has passed since I get the great news to be accepted for this years Google Summer of Code.
-Let have look what is done.
+Let's have look what is done.

 > ### Weeks -2 to 0 - The community bonding period
 >